Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Both David and Trey built enthusiastic communities from people who experienced chronic pain of some sort.

 OK, are you still with me?
 If you still want to build an empire with your photography blog, you need one more thing.

 You can’t just copy someone else’s photography blog and hope to achieve the same success as your idol.
 That’s because people enjoy something fresh, new, different and unique.

 Have you ever noticed that cover bands never really get national attention?
 Why should they?
 They’re copying someone else almost verbatim.

 That doesn’t mean you can’t take the same photo as someone else or cover a topic that’s already covered.
 The fact that competition exists is a good thing.
 It means there is a market for the material.

 You just have to do it in your own way.

-Let's go back to the cover band example.
-There are countless cover bands who are never going anywhere.
+Let’s go back to the cover band example.
+Countless cover bands are never going anywhere.